 Similar to the convex case, the $\varepsilon$-dependent term in \algname{GD} with a warm-up adaptive step-size leads to faster convergence whenever $H_1(f(w_0)-f^*)$ is substantially larger than $H_0$.

-In \Cref{sec:concurrent_work}, we demonstrate that our proof techniques in both Theorems \ref{th:aiming_deterministic_adaptive_step-size} and \ref{th:adaptive_PL} can be used for a more general class of functions, where the function sub-optimality in Definition \ref{asmp:H0H1_smoothness} is raised to the power $\rho\ge 1$, extending the benefits of the theoretical warm-up to a broader class of functions.
+In \Cref{sec:concurrent_work}, we show that our proof techniques in both Theorems \ref{th:aiming_deterministic_adaptive_step-size} and \ref{th:adaptive_PL} extend to a more general class of functions, where the function suboptimality in Definition \ref{asmp:H0H1_smoothness} is raised to the power $\rho\ge 1$, extending the benefits of the theoretical warm-up to a broader class of functions.